 Team members responding after the initial team roster has been filled in the current ordering system of record require a Name Request Justification form.
-This form should be used once a resource order has been returned "Unable To Fill" at both GACC's.
+This form should be used once a resource order has been returned "Unable To Fill" at both GACCs.
 This form may be used for hard to obtain or specialized resources identified as Critical Needs.
-Visit the CalOES Webpage for a copy of this form.
+See the appendix for a copy of this form.

-Cal OES, CAL FIRE, Federal Fire Agencies, and Local Agencies release or reassignment of emergency apparatus used pursuant to the California Fire Assistance Agreement (CFAA) will be coordinated through the on-scene Cal OES Fire and Rescue Chief Officer, the local jurisdiction agency representative, or their authorized representative or the Cal OES Fire Duty Chief.
+CAL OES, CAL FIRE, Federal Fire Agencies, and Local Agencies release or reassignment of emergency apparatus used pursuant to the California Fire Assistance Agreement (CFAA) will be coordinated through the on-scene CAL OES Fire and Rescue Chief Officer, the local jurisdiction agency representative, or their authorized representative or the CAL OES Fire Duty Chief.